hector4213/ruby-stuff/notes.md

 #### How code should be written

 _The code you write should meet two often-contradictory goals.
-It must remain concrete enough to be understood while simultaneously being abstract enough to allow for change._
+It must remain concrete enough to be understood while simultaneously being abstract enough to allow for change.
+Meaning its really about finding the right abstraction._

 1. How difficult was it to write?